piusmwilson/writing/cl63li3mj01ud9vnvfji9bwyt.md

 # How is Quality Determined by Software Quality Assurance Teams?
 There are two main approaches when it comes to quality assurance: the quality attributes approach and the defect management approach.

-Defect management approach in Software quality assurance helps track defects which are assigned categories based on the rank of severity of each defect.
+Defect management approach in Software quality assurance helps track defects which are assigned categories based on the rank of the severity of each defect.

 The quality attributes approach in Software Quality assurance focuses on six main quality attributes as a measure of performance (measurable indicators) to determine the quality of a product.
 These are; —